advaitha/cleanml/README.md

 ```

 ## Usage
-`cleanml' can be used to clean and prepare data.
+`cleanml` can be used to clean and prepare data.

 ```python
 from cleanml.cleanml import make_column_names